 Overview

-The transplant team also implant Ventricular Assist Devices which act as a bridge for some patients on the heart transplant waiting list.
+We also retrieve cardiothoracic organs for other UK centres and implant ventricular assist devices which act as a bridge for some patients on the heart transplant waiting list.

 Cardiothoracic transplantation